Kilimanjaro vs Rwenzori: Your Full Guide to Epic Trekking Tours

-Discover the majestic beauty of Africa’s highest peaks with our comprehensive guide to trekking and hiking in the Rwenzori and Kilimanjaro mountains.
+Discover the majestic beauty of some of Africa’s highest peaks with our comprehensive guide to trekking and hiking in the Rwenzori and Kilimanjaro mountains.
 Whether you’re a seasoned hiker or a beginner, these iconic mountains offer an unforgettable experience that will challenge your limits and reward you with breathtaking views.

 1. What Is Trekking?
 The Difference Between Hiking and Trekking